MoonlightCapital/MoonlightBot-docs/support/upvote-moonlightbot.md

 ## Voting Reminders

 You can vote once on each site every 12 hours.
-When it is time to vote again, MoonlightBot will send you a reminder on Discord with the links when you can vote again, and you can repeat this procedure much faster.
+When it is time to vote again, MoonlightBot will send you a reminder on Discord.
+This reminder will show **all** the sites you can currently vote on (even those you haven't voted on recently) and will also display your **current vote streak**.
+This makes the procedure much faster and helps you keep track of your progress!